-The host can enable players to see questions and answers on their devices so that they don't have to switch between screens.
+The host can use the option: Kahoot! live game: see questions on player's screen so that players don't have to switch between screens.

 See a list of 9 free solutions that you can connect with other players over video or online.